idanmoradarthas/DataScienceUtils/README.md

 corpus = ['This is the first document.', 'This document is the second document.',
-          'And this is the third one.', 'Is this the first document?'] data_frame = pandas.DataFrame(corpus, columns=["content"]) subset_data_frame = data_frame[data_frame.index > 1]
+          'And this is the third one.', 'Is this the first document?'] data_frame = pandas.DataFrame(corpus, columns=["content"])
+# Let's differentiate between the last two documents from the full corpus
+subset_data_frame = data_frame[data_frame.index > 1]
 terms = extract_significant_terms_from_subset(data_frame, subset_data_frame,
                                                "content")